fed-franz/bitcoin-network-simulator/README.md

 ### Usage
 './btc-net-start.sh <number-of-nodes> <number-of-miners>'

 Default parameters are:
 - number-of-nodes = 100
 - number-of-miners = 10

+### DNS

+To check if the DNS is working, use the following command:
+`nslookup seed.seeder.btc SERVER_IP_ADDRESS`